The Benefits of Spending Time in Nature with Your Dog

-Catherine
+- Catherine

-• Jun 28
+- Jun 28

-• 3 min read
+- 4 min read

 Spending time in nature with your dog is not only a joy; it is a powerful tool for improving both your wellbeing and your dog's.
-While secure dog fields like Poundon Pastures are often viewed as places for dogs to run freely, practise recall, or burn off energy, the benefits extend well beyond the lead.
-Research in both human psychology and canine behaviour demonstrates that time in natural, secure environments has significant mental health benefits for owners too.
+While secure dog fields like Poundon Pastures are often viewed as places for dogs to run freely, practice recall, or burn off energy, the benefits extend well beyond the lead.
+Research in both human psychology and canine behavior demonstrates that time in natural, secure environments has significant mental health benefits for owners too.

 This post explores the science behind why spending time with your dog in safe, open, outdoor spaces is beneficial for both ends of the lead.